GStahn/Shiny_random_teams/README.md

 - Export current teams to an `.xlsx` Excel file using `writexl`
 - Responsive UI with live updates

+## Use Cases

+This app can be helpful for a wide range of scenarios, including:

+- **Conducting experiments**: Distribute subjects randomly to either treatment or control groups.
+(Completely randomized design)
+- **University Seminars or Group Work**: Easily divide students into teams for projects or discussion groups.
+- **Workshops and Trainings**: Randomly assign participants to breakout groups.
+- **Sports and Hobby Groups**: Randomize players for weekly games or tournaments (e.g., soccer, volleyball, chess).
+- **Hackathons and Ideation Events**: Ensure balanced, randomized teams for fair collaboration.
+- **Language or Debate Clubs**: Organize rotating teams for practice rounds or friendly competitions.
+- **Game Nights or Board Game Events**: Shuffle groups for casual or competitive gameplay.

 ## Requirements

 - R (>= 4.0)